jfcloutier/karma_system/design_notes/acting.md

 The mind of a robot is a collective of Cognition Actors (CAs) organizing themselves into an abstraction hierarchy as the robot learns how to survive.

 Each Cognition Actor (CA) observes what lower-level CAs making up its umwelt are experiencing.
-The CA aggregates and integrates these observations into its own experiences and assigns a feeling to each one based on how its wellbeing fluctuates.
+The CA aggregates and integrates these observations into its own experiences and assigns a feeling to each one based on how its wellbeing is fluctuating.

+> There are three kinds of CAs: sensor CAs -each with a body's sensor as its umwelt-, effector CAs -each with a body's effector as its umwelt, and synamic CAs -CAs that have other CAs in their umwelt-.
+Henceforth, CAs refers to dynamic CAs unless otherwise indicated.

 A CA acts to improve how it feels by intending to terminate bad experiences and persist good ones.
-Over its lifetime, a CA gives itself such goals (its intents) and, to achieve them, takes action.
+Over its lifetime, a CA gives itself goals to that effect (its intents) and, to achieve them, takes action.
 It delegates sub-goals (directives) to its umwelt, or, if a low-level CA, one with effector CAs in its umwelt, it issues direct commands (spin your wheel, etc.).

-A CA (other than an effector CA) finds plans to achieve goals and executes them.
+A CA finds plans to achieve goals and it executes them.
 The CA eventually decides whether the execution of a plan achieved its intended goal, or whether a goal or plan has become stale and should be abandoned.

-So, a Cognition Actor (CA) acts by giving itself a goal (its intent) and by being assigned goals (directives), and then finding plans that might achieve some or all of them, and by executing these plans.
+A Cognition Actor (CA) thus acts by giving itself a goal (its intent) and by being assigned goals (directives), and then finding plans that might achieve some or all of them, and by executing these plans.

 A CA with an intent triggers the recursive, stepwise execution of a plan to achieve the intent, as soon as the plan is (transitively) ready to execute.
+The recursion terminates with planned commands.
+A plan by a low-level CA, one with effector CAs in its umwelt, consists of commands, instead of goals, and only commands.
+A command directs the activation of a body's effector (e.g. spin the left wheel once etc.) Such a plan, with its commands, embodies a "movement" whereby all commands are executed at once.

 A CA initiates actions by:

 1. Giving itself an intent and assigning it a priority
-2. Finding a workable plan for it to be carried out by its umwelt (with its sub-plans etc. down to effector actions)
+2. Finding a workable plan for it to be carried out by its umwelt (with its sub-plans etc. down to effector commands)
-3. Executing it (stepwise and recursively via sub-plans,  down to effector actions)
+3. Executing it (stepwise and recursively via sub-plans,  down to command-defined "movements")

-An executable plan is found by a CA only when, for each of the plan's directives (goals or commands to be achieved/executed), executable plans are found by the CA's umwelt to achieve each of the goals, or the umwelt contains effector CAs capable of carrying out the commands.
+A working plan is found by a CA only when, for each of the plan's directives (goals or commands to be achieved/executed), working plans are found by the CA's umwelt to achieve each of the goals, or the umwelt contains effector CAs capable of carrying out the commands.

 At any point in time, there may be multiple CAs attempting to achieve their own intents.
 These attempts may get in each other's way.
 Such conflicts are minimized, if not resolved, by executing plans according to precedence.
 Precedence is determined by the hierarchical level of the owner of the causal intent (higher-ups matter more) and by the priority assigned to the achievement of the intent.
+This prioritization is realized by predicting the execution of important goals before that of less important ones.

 ## Definitions

-A **goal** is a relation/property experienced by the CA or its umwelt to be initiated, persisted or terminated.
+A *goal* is a relation/property experienced by the CA or its umwelt to be initiated, persisted or terminated.

 An *intent* is a self-assigned goal of the CA to impact a felt experience it has.

-A *directive* is a either a command to directly cause an action, or a goal delegated by a CA to its umwelt CAs for them to achieve individually (by indirectly causing actions) however they see fit.
+A *directive* is a goal delegated by a CA to its umwelt CAs for them to achieve however they see fit.

-A *command* is an action (spin the wheel, reverse-spin the wheel, etc.) requested of an effector CA.
+A *command* is an action (spin the wheel, reverse-spin the wheel, etc.) requested by a CA of an effector CA in its umwelt.

-A *plan* is a prioritized set of directives assembled by a CA and sent to its umwelt CAs to achieve either its own intent or a directive it received from a parent CA.
+A *plan* is a prioritized set of directives or commands assembled by a CA to achieve either its own intent or a directive from a parent CA.

 An *affordance* is a pre-built plan with an effectiveness score informing its reuse.